-Using current prices in an active market for similar properties, the Group used a Director's valuation process to estimate the fair market value of investment properties.
-The value was determined to be \$20,317,000 (2020: \$19,900,000) (level 3).
+In line with the ongoing strategy the Group is in the process of selling its Royal Pines retail and commercial asset.
+The asset has therefore been reclassified to a non-current asset held for sale (refer to note 13).
+Subsequently no investment properties are held at balance date for the current financial year.
+For the comparative period the Group used a Director's valuation process to estimate the fair market value of the reclassified investment property.
+The value as at 30 June 2021 was determined to be \$20,317,000 (level 3).
 The Director's valuation considers rental income streams, income capitalisation rates and comparable property values.
 No independent valuations in respect of investment properties were sought by the Group for this purpose.

-Note 13.
+Note 14.
 Non-current assets - investment properties (continued)

-(a) Accounting policy for Investment properties
+Accounting policy for Investment properties